mortendaehli/mortendaehli.github.io/content/post/2023-04-11-behavioral-design-patterns.md

 ```

 ### Interpreter Pattern
-The Interpreter pattern is a behavioral design pattern that defines a grammar for a language and provides an interpreter
+The Interpreter pattern defines a grammar for a language and provides an interpreter
 to interpret and execute expressions in that language.
 The pattern is useful when there is a need to evaluate
 expressions or parse complex grammars.